Analytical Chemistry

 Laboratory (3 ECTS - 48 hours)

-The laboratory will be structured in three phases and will be closely related to what was covered during the theoretical lessons.
+The laboratory will be structured in 2 parts and will be closely related to what was covered during the theoretical lessons.

-FIRST PHASE (in the computer laboratory): the application of the experimental design will be treated in order to optimize the parameters that will be set in the subsequent analysis phase.
-For this purpose, exercises will be carried out on a PC with the help of the JMP program.
+FIRST PART (in the computer laboratory): within the Quality by Design approach, the application of experimental design will be discussed in order to optimize experimental parameters (some of which will be used in the chemical laboratory).
+For this purpose, exercises will be done on PC with the aid of the JMP program.
+The concepts of Quality Control will be applied, using the EXCEL Program or other programs suitable for the purpose.
+Software (e.g. CAT) will be presented and used for the use of chemometric techniques of multivariate analysis.

-SECOND PHASE (in the chemical laboratory): laboratory experiments will be performed (previously optimized with the experimental design).
+SECOND PART (in the chemical laboratory): laboratory experiments will be performed (some of them previously optimized with the experimental design).
 These experiments will generally focus on the quantification of trace analytes in environmental and/or food matrices and on the characterization of artefacts of historical and artistic interest.
 The techniques used will mainly be methodologies of elemental analysis, spectroscopic techniques, use of sensors and biosensors and advanced chromatographic techniques.
 The problem of sample preparation will also be addressed in detail.

 Prerequisites for admission